 The man who found Verulamium’s theatre: Richard Grove Lowe 1801–1872

-As part of the Society’s celebration of its 175th anniversary in 2020, we are publishing a series of articles on our Victorian predecessors.
+As part of the Society’s celebration of its 175th anniversary in 2020, we are publishing a series of articles on distinguished early members.
 In this article, Kris Lockyear looks at the contribution made to the Society by one of its earliest members.

 Lowe never married, and when he died in 1872 his estate went to his sister, Mary Emm Searancke.
 He is buried, where he was baptised, at St Michael’s (Figure 3).